Canadiens 3, Rangers 1 (Habs 2-1)

 Over the last few years, I’ve criticized the Rangers for being too soft and not tough enough to push back against heavier teams who attempt to intimidate.
 Well, I’ve gained a new found respect for this current group of Rangers.
 This was as nasty a series as you’re going to see in today’s NHL and the Rangers held their own and then some.
 From the drop of the puck in Game 1, the Blueshirts did not allow themselves to be pushed around.
 When Montreal wanted to bang, the Rangers banged (Hockey Porn!).
 When the Canadiens tried to run Lundqvist, his teammates were their to defend their goaltender.
 The team played with an edge I didn’t think they had in them.
 I mean when you’re seeing guys like Skjei and Zibanejad throw the body around, you know this team has a different feel to it.

 Having said that, it was a decision by AV to add some skill to the lineup that was the turning point in this series.
-Tanner Glass provided the Rangers more than anyone could ever imagine the first three games, but they needed a spark offensively and the addition of Buchnevich to the line-up provided for a deeper, more balanced line-up while not abandoning the new found bite to their game.
+Tanner Glass provided the Rangers more than anyone could ever imagine the first three games, but they needed a spark offensively and the addition of Buchnevich transformed the line-up into a deeper, more balanced group while not abandoning the new found bite to their game.

 Montreal learned a tough lesson in this series: speed trumps brawn.
 Sure guys like Ott, Shaw, Gallagher, King and McCarron provide grit and toughness, but at the end of the day you’ve got to score goals to win and those five guys combined for a grand total of THREE POINTS in this series (all by Gallagher).
 And, once AV added Grabner to the 4th line of Lindberg & Fast, Montreal’s bottom three had no chance.